rehoboth23/yalnix-implementation/rough-notes.md

 **Transition 5 and 6: syscalls, traps, exceptions**

-- we need to write the trap handler that switches to kernal mode, handle the syscall, interrupts, exceptions, and return hardware to user mode correctly
+- we need to write the trap handler that switches to kernel mode, handle the syscall, interrupts, exceptions, and return hardware to user mode correctly
   - go to txtbook chapter 2 and 3
   - for the pseudocode of the syscalls below, shall we start at the point where we're already in Kernel mode with our context set up?
   - syscalls, `yalnix.h` defines constant syscall number for each system (the syscall num is in the `UserContext` struct that's passed by the hardware for the trap), yuser.h defines the function prototypes, but the manual has the most info.